If two wheels are too difficult to transport and store for your work commute, join the growing number of single wheel Unicycle commuters.

 This will help the tire wear evenly, lasting longer and also smooth out the ride.

 Clean the unicycle weekly with warm soapy water and gently wash off the soap.
 Don’t use water under pressure as it will likely get into bearings or hard to dry places in the unicycle frame.
-Unicycles are generally
+Unicycles are generally >steel framed, so a little TLC is required to avoid rust.

 What type of unicycle should I buy?